FAQ

 Overuse injuries from work, exercise, or daily activities

-We provide treatment in my clinic and also offer in-home sessions in Collegeville, Phoenixville, King of Prussia, Radnor, Malvern, and Bryn Mawr, PA.
+We provide treatment in my clinic in Phoenixville, PA and also offer in-home sessions in Radnor, Malvern, and Bryn Mawr, PA.

 Whether your pain is from sports, work, or everyday life, my goal is to identify the root cause, restore proper movement, and help you prevent future injuries.